ZHWJcode/DiffCSR/README.md

 Please update the BibTeX entry with the final venue and page information after publication.

-## Acknowledgement
+👍 Acknowledgement
+---

-This project builds on the progress of diffusion-based image restoration and super-resolution methods, including Stable Diffusion, OSEDiff, PiSA-SR, SeeSR, RAM, and related compressed image restoration benchmarks.
+This project builds on the progress of diffusion-based image restoration and super-resolution methods, including UCIP, OSEDiff, PiSA-SR, RAM, and related compressed image restoration benchmarks.
 We thank the authors for their excellent open-source contributions.

 ## License

 This project is released under the [Apache 2.0 license](LICENSE).

-## Contact

-For questions, please contact:

-- Wenjian Zhang: zhangwj289@mail2.sysu.edu.cn
-- Jiawei Wu: wujw97@mail2.sysu.edu.cn
-- Zhi Jin: jinzh26@mail.sysu.edu.cn